RESOURCES HERE ON THIS WEBSITE:

 Because your body is such a wonderful gift, and because your body can do such special things, you take good care of it.
 You eat healthy food, brush your teeth, wash your hands often, exercise, and get enough sleep.
 All these things help your body stay healthy and strong.
 You also respect your body, which means you treat it like the sacred and special gift that it is.
 You use your body to do good things, always trying to obey Heavenly Father in all the choices you make.
 Heavenly Father wants you to respect your body and other people’s bodies.

-Pictures of people dressed immodestly are called pornography.
-Pornography can be in a magazine, on TV, in a movie, on a cell phone, or on a computer.
+Pictures of people with little or no clothes on are called pornography.
+Pornography can be in a magazine, on TV, in a movie, on a phone, or on a computer.
 Some people say that seeing pornography is fun.
 It may seem like fun, but it may also make you feel embarrassed or uncomfortable.
 It may not feel right, because it isn’t right.
 That uncomfortable feeling is the Holy Ghost reminding you that Heavenly Father wants you to treat your body and others’ bodies with respect, because bodies are such special gifts from God.

 FOR OLDER CHILDREN